-The Master of Museum and Heritage Studies at ANU provides the unique opportunity to articulate with the Indiana University (IU) to complete a double degree with the Master of Arts—Arts Administration.
+The Master of Museum and Heritage Studies at ANU provides the unique opportunity to articulate with Indiana University (IU)’s School of Public and Environmental Affairs (SPEA) to complete a double degree with the Master of Arts—Arts Administration.
 These degrees draw on strong connections with cultural and collecting institutions in Australia and the United States.
 The double degree aims to prepare you for an innovative career in both Museum Curatorial practice (ANU) and Arts Administration (IU).

 At the ANU, students will learn traditional curatorship and collections management, while also being introduced to new areas impacting on national and international cultural policy such as social inclusion, citizenship and community engagement, social activism and museums, Indigenous curation and collection, and innovative visitor and audience studies.